sagemath/trac_to_gh/Issue 7835.md

 # Issue 7835: Preparsing on server does not account for unicode text

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7835

 Original creator: timdumol